shanenolanwit/pintmanstories/content/post/what-is-nlp.md

 Question: who went to paris?
 anna
 ======================
-Question: where did anna go on monday paris
+Question: where did anna go on friday paris
 ======================
 Question: when did anna go to paris